 The Oculus is the University of Virginia’s multidisciplinary journal of undergraduate research and the Commonwealth’s premier undergraduate research publication.

 It is a journal that is compiled, edited, and published by undergraduate students on an annual basis.
 Articles in The Oculus cover a limitless array of topics, from American History to Electronic Music to Biochemistry.
 Any undergraduate who has completed a significant research project may submit their work for a chance to be published.
-Our past publications can be found here:
+Our current and past publications can be found here:

 The submission deadline for this year’s journal is September 5th, 2021.
 Please read the Submission Guidelines below for further information.